m4heshd/ufc-ripper/README.md

 ### What is UFC Ripper?

-An open-source video downloader tool for UFC Fight Pass that can run on both desktop and the cloud.
+An open-source video downloader tool for UFC Fight Pass, powered by [**Rust**](https://www.rust-lang.org/) and [**Vue**](https://vuejs.org/), that can run on both desktop and the cloud.
 The only thing it can't do is STEAL videos free of charge for you.
-A paid Fight Pass subscription is required for this tool to work.
+A **paid Fight Pass subscription** is required for this tool to work.

 > [!WARNING]
 >### Intellectual property (DISCLAIMER) ⚠️
 >
 >The UFC logo and the UFC Fight Pass logo used in this project are intellectual properties of Zuffa LLC.
 >
 >The user will be responsible for any content downloaded through this tool.
-Any kind of redistribution of that content
+Redistribution of that content in any form
 > is illegal, and this application or I (the developer) will not be liable for that.

 ### Dear Dana White,